-- If the medication start date is completely missing, then impute using the Date of Surgery. - If the year of medication start is available, but the month and day are missing: - If year of medication start is the same as year of Date of Surgery, then impute as the month and day of Date of Surgery. - If year of medication start is prior to year of Date of Surgery, then impute as December 31. - If year of medication start is after year of Date of Surgery, then impute as January 01. - If the year and month of medication start are available, but the day is missing: - If year/month of medication start is the same as year/month of Date of Surgery then impute as the Date of Surgery. - If year/month of medication start is prior to year/month of Date of Surgery then impute as the last day of the month.
+- If the medication start date is completely missing, then impute using the Date of Surgery. - If the year of medication start is available, but the month and day are missing: - If year of medication start is the same as year of Date of Surgery, then impute as the month and day of Date of Surgery. - If year of medication start is prior to year of Date of Surgery, then impute as December 31. - If year of medication start is after year of Date of Surgery, then impute as January 01. - If the year and day of medication start are available, but the month is missing: - If year of medication start is the same as year of Date of Surgery, then impute as the month of Date of Surgery.